Geometric decomposition of information flow: New insights into information thermodynamics: Main results

-Finally, combining Eqs.~\eqref{expected_value_change_rate}, and~\eqref{diffusivity_inequality} with Eq.~\eqref{TUR} yields the following looser TUR:
+Finally, combining Eqs.~\eqref{expected_value_change_rate} and~\eqref{diffusivity_inequality} with Eq.~\eqref{TUR} yields the following looser TUR:

-Although this inequality is looser than Eq.~\eqref{TUR}, it may be more useful for inferring the partial excess EPR.
-Calculating the lower bound only requires knowledge of how the expected value changes and the diffusivity of the focusing observable.
-Both of them are experimentally accessible.
-This result is an information-thermodynamic extension of the TUR for excess EPR in Ref.~\cite{yoshimura2023housekeeping}.
+Although this inequality is looser than Eq.~\eqref{TUR}, it has a clearer physical meaning.
+That is, calculating the lower bound only requires knowledge of how the expected value changes and the diffusivity of the observable of interest, and both are experimentally accessible.
+We also note that this result is an information-thermodynamic extension of the TUR for excess EPR in Ref.~\cite{yoshimura2023housekeeping}.